julianazhu/the-last-station/README.md

 # The Last Station

-This is a choose-your-own adventure game I began writing for National Novel Writing Month 2014 designed to run on [StoryNexus](www.storynexus.com) which was completed before I realised that StoryNexus was no longer actively supported, so I ended up writing my own game engine to achieve a similar experience but with greater flexibility.
+This is a choose-your-own adventure game I began writing for [National Novel Writing Month](https://nanowrimo.org/) 2014 designed to run on [StoryNexus](www.storynexus.com) which was completed before I realised that StoryNexus was no longer actively supported, so I ended up writing a game engine.

 ## Getting Started